 Indeed, it conditions the effectiveness of the disinfectant and the calco-carbonic balance essential for water treatment.

-What is the definition of chorine stabilizer o cyanuric acid?
+What is the definition of chorine stabilizer o isocyanuric acid?

-Cyanuric acid is the stabilizer of chlorine.
-Indeed, alone, it is not a disinfectant.
-This is why it is added to the chlorinated product either in the form of rollers or manually in operation.
+Isocyanuric acid is the stabilizer of chlorine.
+It is used for outdoor pools to limit the impact of UV rays on the destruction of chlorine.
+Only isocyanuric acid is not a disinfectant, which is why it is added to the chlorinated product either in the form of pebbles or manually in operation.

-To do this, it is essential to maintain a cyanuric acid threshold between 30 and 50 ppm, above 75 ppm chlorine becomes ineffective.
+It is recommended that the isocyanuric acid threshold be between 30 and 50 ppm, knowing that above 75 ppm chlorine becomes ineffective.

 What is the TAC (full alkalimentary title?

-- Water with a high TAC greater than 30°F causes whitish deposits on the water line and difficulties in correcting the pH.
+- Water with a high TAC above 30°F will cause whitish deposits on the water line and difficulties in correcting the pH.
 In this case, the water is said to be buffered.

 To change the TAC:

-- it is necessary to inject sodium bicarbonate among other things in order to increase it,
+- It is necessary to inject baking soda among other things in order to increase it,

-This is why it is advisable to maintain it between 10°F and 30°F to have sufficient buffering capacity, which ensures good water stability.
+This is why it is recommended to keep it between 10°F and 30°F to have a sufficient buffering capacity, a guarantee of good water stability.

 What is the TH (hydrotimetric title)?

-Like the TAC, it is recommended to monitor the TH at least once a year.
+Like the TAC, it is recommended to follow the TH at least once a year.

 The latter corresponds to the amount of calcium and magnesium (limestone) in the water.
 It is expressed in °F or ppm (1°F = 10 ppm) and characterizes the hardness of the water.

-- Water with a low TH of less than 10°F is very soft water, with a corrosive tendency on metals
+- Water with a low TH below 10°F is very soft water with a tendency to corrode metals

-- Water with a high TH is higher than 20°F is hard water causing scale to form on the walls
+- A water with a high TH is higher than 20°F is hard water causing the formation of scale on the walls